LHRUN/paint-board/README.md

   - All drawings support transparency configurations.
 + Drawing Board Configuration
   - Drawing board support for configuring background color and transparency configurations.
+  - Supports painting caching, enabling caching will improve painting performance in the presence of large amounts of painted content, while disabling caching will improve canvas sharpness.
 + Multifunction Menu
   - The bottom left button shows the current zoom ratio in real time, click it to reset the zoom ratio.
   - The list of buttons in the center, in order from left to right, are: Undo, Redo, Copy Current Selection, Delete Current Selection, Draw Text, Upload Image, Clear Drawing, Save as Image, and Open File List.